HaarigerHarald/omxiv/README.md

 ## Building

-Make sure that you have the development header for libjpeg and libpng installed (libjpeg8-dev, libpng12-dev) then make with:
+Make sure that you have the development header for libjpeg, libpng and optional libcurl installed (libjpeg8-dev, libpng12-dev, libcurl4-openssl-dev), then build it on the Pi with:

     make ilclient
     make

+Or if you want to build without libcurl:

+    make ilclient
+    make CURL=0

 And install with: